-SECTION 2: HAZARDS IDENTIFICATION

-HAZARD OVERVIEW: Sodium polyborate is a white, odorless, powdered substance that is not flammable, combustible, or explosive.
+SECTION 2: HAZARDS IDENTIFICATION HAZARD OVERVIEW: Sodium polyborate is a white, odorless, powdered substance that is not flammable, combustible, or explosive.
 It presents no unusual hazard if involved in a fire.
 Sodium polyborate presents little or no hazard to humans and has low acute oral and even lower dermal toxicity.
 Care should be taken to minimize the amount of sodium polyborate released to the environment to avoid ecological effects.

-OSHA Classification:
+HAZARD CLASSIFICATION: Eye Irritation Hazard Category 2B HAZARD PICTOGRAM: None SIGNAL WORD: Warning HAZARD STATEMENTS: H320: Causes eye irritation PRECAUTIONARY STATEMENTS:

-Warning Eye Irritation Hazard Category 2B: causes eye irritation Wash hands thoroughly after handling.
-If in eyes, rinse cautiously with water for several minutes.
-Remove contact lenses, if present and easy to do.
-Continue rinsing.
-If eye irritation persists, seek medical attention.
-SECTION 3: COMPOSITION / INFORMATION ON INGREDIENTS INGREDIENT Sodium polyborate CAS NO. 183290-63-3 % WT 100% SARA 313 REPORTABLE No SECTION 4: FIRST AID MEASURES EYES: Use eye wash fountain or fresh water to cleanse eye.
+P264+P265: Wash hands thoroughly after handling.
+Do not touch eyes.
+P305+P351+P338: IF IN EYES: Rinse cautiously with water for several minutes.
+Remove contact lenses if present and easy to do - continue rinsing.
+P337+P317: If eye irritation persists: Get medical help.
+OTHER HAZARDS WHICH DO NOT RESULT IN CLASSIFICATION: None.
+SECTION 3: COMPOSITION / INFORMATION ON INGREDIENTS % WT SARA 313 REPORTABLE INGREDIENT CAS NO. 183290-63-3 100% Sodium polyborate SECTION 4: FIRST AID MEASURES EYES: Use eye wash fountain or fresh water to cleanse eye.
 If irritation persists for more than 30 minutes, seek medical attention.
 SKIN: No treatment necessary with exposure to intact skin.
-INGESTION: Small amounts (e.g., a teaspoonful) swallowed accidentally are not likely to cause effects.
+INGESTION: Products containing borate salts are not intended for ingestion.
+Small amounts (e.g., a teaspoonful) swallowed accidentally are not likely to cause effects.
 If larger amounts are swallowed, give two glasses of water to drink and seek medical attention.
-INHALATION: Occasional mild irritation of nose and throat may occur from inhalation of sodium polyborate dusts at levels greater than 10 mg/m3.
+INHALATION: No specific treatment is necessary since sodium polyborate is not likely to be hazardous by inhalation.
 Prolonged exposure to dust levels in excess of regulatory limits should always be avoided.
-No specific treatment is necessary.
-NOTES TO PHYSICIANS OR FIRST AID PROVIDERS: Observation only is required for adult ingestion of a few grams of sodium polyborate.
-For ingestion of larger amounts, maintain adequate kidney function and force fluids.
-Gastric lavage is recommended for symptomatic patients only.
-Hemodialysis should be reserved for massive acute ingestion or patients with renal failure.
-Boron analyses of urine or blood are only useful for documenting exposure and should not be used to evaluate severity of poisoning or to guide treatment.
+If symptoms such as nose or throat irritation are observed, remove to fresh air.
+NOTES TO PHYSICIANS OR FIRST AID PROVIDERS: Symptoms of accidental over-exposure to high doses of inorganic borate salts have been associated with ingestion or absorption through large areas of severely damaged skin.
+These may include nausea, vomiting, and diarrhea, with delayed effects of skin redness and peeling.
+Supportive care only is required for adult ingestion of less than a few grams of the product.
+For ingestion of larger amounts, maintain fluid and electrolyte balance and maintain adequate kidney function.
+Gastric lavage is only recommended for heavily exposed, symptomatic patients in whom emesis has not emptied the stomach.
+Hemodialysis should be reserved for patients with massive acute absorption, especially for patients with compromised renal function.
+Boron analyses of urine or blood are only useful for verifying exposure and are not useful for evaluating severity of poisoning or as a guide in treatment.
 SECTION 5: FIRE-FIGHTING MEASURES EXTINGUISHING MEDIA: Use extinguishing media that are appropriate to local circumstances and the surrounding environment.
-SPECIAL FIRE FIGHTING PROCEDURES: None.
+PAGE 1 OF 5 DATE: 07/14/2025